microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Controlling the presence of scroll bars

 By default, a `ScrollView` has [ScrollBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ScrollBar) controls that allow the user to move the content within the `ScrollView` using the mouse or pen.
+A `ScrollBar` does not support touch-based user interactions though.

 ### Using the default Auto settings